 Welcome to the Grevillea Study Group Website.

-The Grevillea Study Group is one of about 20 Study Groups within the Australian Native Plants Society (Australia).
+The Grevillea Study Group is one of a number of Study Groups within the Australian Native Plants Society (Australia).
 Our aim is to further knowledge about the cultivation, propagation and conservation of members of the genus Grevillea.
 The group has been particularly active over the past 20 years and includes among its members some of the most knowledgeable people on the botany, ecology and cultivation of grevilleas.
 Two of its members, Peter Olde (the Group leader) and Neil Marriott are responsible for the superb three-volume Grevillea Book which contains details of all species (including photographs, diagrams, distribution information) as well as an account of the history of discovery and cultivation of the genus and information on propagation and cultivation.

 Members of the Group are mainly keen amateurs with no formal horticultural or botanical knowledge, although a number of professionals in those fields also participate.
 As in all study groups, the members' work is mainly carried out in their own homes and gardens and in their own spare time but the Group also undertakes regular field excursions.
 The members of the group have introduced many species into cultivation and established living collections at several locations.